.png)

 Whether they’re virtual or face-to-face, interviews can be daunting experiences.
 But the advantage of an online interview is that you get to do it from the comfort of your own home, which takes some of the stress out of it.

-Of course, your nerves will still kick in, but taking deep, slow breaths during your interview will help reduce your heart rate, making you feel calmer.
+To manage your video interview anxiety, you can try a few techniques, like taking deep, slow breaths between speaking.
+This will help reduce your heart rate, making you feel calmer.

-If you feel stressed or overwhelmed during your interview, it’s okay to take a few seconds before answering any questions to gather your thoughts.
+And if you feel stressed or overwhelmed, it’s okay to take a few seconds before answering any questions to gather your thoughts.
 This will help you give a concise answer.

-With virtual video calls, there can often be lag.
+Another thing to remember is that there can often be a lag with virtual video calls.
 Wait a few seconds after they have finished talking to avoid interrupting your interviewer or awkwardly speaking over them.
-This will also give you time to gather your thoughts and answer their question clearly.
+Plus, it’ll give you time to gather your thoughts and answer their question clearly.

-And remember — if you miss something they say, don’t be afraid to ask politely for them to repeat the question.
+And if you miss something they say, don’t be afraid to ask politely for them to repeat the question.
 This will avoid any confusing or unclear answers.

 Similar to any interview process, sending a follow-up email within 24 hours of the virtual meeting will keep at the top of the hiring manager’s mind during the process.
 Thanking them for their time and asking them to let you know if they need any additional information will reinforce your interest in and enthusiasm for the job.